PringlesGang/SG0-StyledHorribleFix/README.md

 To use this, first make sure that [mkvmerge](https://mkvtoolnix.download/) is installed.
 After that, make sure the `auto-mkv-subs` script is in a directory that has the subdirectories `fonts`, `full` and `ss`, containing the fonts, full subtitles and signs+songs subtitles respectively.

-Next, create a fourth folder called `anime`.
-In this folder, copy all Steins;Gate 0 episodes from the [Anime Time] release.
+Next, copy all Steins;Gate 0 episodes from the [Anime Time] release into the `anime` directory.

 > [!CAUTION]
 > Make sure none of the files are renamed.

-Finally, if you're on Windows, right-click on the [`auto-mkv-subs.ps1`](./auto-mkv-subs.ps1) script, and select `Run with PowerShell`.
+Finally, if you're on Windows, run [`auto-mkv-subs.ps1`](./auto-mkv-subs.ps1) by opening a PowerShell instance in the folder containing that script, and executing `./auto-mkv-subs.ps1`.
 If you're on Linux or macOS instead, run the [`auto-mkv-subs.sh`](./auto-mkv-subs.sh) script with Bash.
 The injected video files should slowly start to appear in the newly generated `output` folder.

 > [!IMPORTANT]
 > From episode 14 onwards the script will likely start warning about lines that will be skipped.
 This is expected, and everything is going fine.